 Turmeric’s strong anti-bacterial actions fight off infections, particularly throat infections and staph infections.

 3. Promotes Healthy Digestion and Healthy Gut

-Turmeric’s active phytochemicals (plant derived chemicals) aid in protecting the lining of the stomach.
+Turmeric’s active phytochemicals (plant-derived chemicals) aid in protecting the lining of the stomach.
 They boost stomach mucous, counteracting stomach acid and balancing the healthy flora in the colon.
 This resolves digestive issues, such as leaky gut syndrome and constipation.

 4. Aids Joint Movement

-Turmeric’s anti-inflammatory benefits are very helpful to people suffering with osteoporosis by easing joint pain and aiding in smooth motion.
+Turmeric’s anti-inflammatory benefits are very helpful to people suffering with osteoporosis by easing joint pain and by aiding in smooth motion.
 Turmeric also relieves morning stiffness and provides arthritis relief.